asyed79gatech/Generative-AI-in-Healthcare-Processing-Patient-notes-using-LLMs/README.md

 ## Methodology
 **1- Data Preprocessing**

-The `DataPreprocessor` class in teh `data_preprocessing.py` file contains all the relevnat methods used t pre-process the transcripts so that they can provide meaningful context to the LLM and help in answering the six questions about the patient.
+The `DataPreprocesso`r class in data_preprocessing.py handles all preprocessing tasks to prepare the transcripts as meaningful context for the LLM.
+This ensures accurate and efficient answering of the six patient-related questions.

+**Loading Transcripts**
-All the transcripts in the `transcripts.json` file are first loaded into a python list called `context`
+All transcripts from `transcripts.json` are loaded into a Python list called `context`.

+**Translating Non-English Transcripts**
-There are some transcriptions in languages other than english.
-For these, transcriptions, the `detect_and_translate` method in the class translates non-english transcriptions.
-The method is shown below:
+Some transcripts are in languages other than English.
+These are detected and translated using the `detect_and_translate` method:

 ```python
 def detect_and_translate(transcripts):